how to improve my credit score

-Each year you are entitled to one free credit report from each of the three reporting agencies: Experian, Equifax and TransUnion.
+Each year you're entitled to one free credit report from each of the three reporting agencies: Experian, Equifax, and TransUnion.
 Requesting a free report has no impact on your credit score.
 Review the report closely.
 It’s incredibly important to make sure that all of the information is accurate.
 If you have a mistake or discrepancy on your credit report, your credit score will reflect that mistake.
 Therefore, dispute any errors that you find.
 This is the closest you can get to a quick credit fix.
 Notifying the credit reporting agency of wrong or outdated information will improve your score as soon as the false information is removed.

 2. improve your payment history